John Wyman (actor): Advertising

-In the 1970s, John Wyman played "The Mighty Ajax" in a series of UK television commercials for Ajax cleaning products.
-The character would appear in a dirty kitchen and with a powerful slash of his arm, he cleaned it to a sparkle.
-He has also appeared in television series such as The Onedin Line, Star Maidens, Blake's 7, The Fourth Arm and Tales of the Unexpected.
+Wyman has also appeared in several television advertisements.
+In the 1970s, he played a character called "The Mighty Ajax" in a series of UK television commercials for Ajax cleaning products.
+The character would appear in a dirty kitchen and with a powerful slash of his arm, he would clean it to a sparkle.
+He also starred in adverts as the Duellist for Sparkasse bank in Hamburg; the Adventurer in Ghibli After Shave, made in Italy, for Atkinsons of London; and the Gunslinger in advertisements for Hollywood, a brand of cigarettes manufactured by Souza Cruz (a subsidiary of British American Tobacco).